Battle of Minorca (1756): Battle

-Facing 12 French ships of the line, Byng formed his 12 largest ships into a single line of battle and approached the head of the French line on a parallel course while maintaining the weather gage.
+Facing 12 French ships of the line, Byng formed his 12 ships of the line into a single line of battle and approached the head of the French line on a parallel course while maintaining the weather gage.
 He then ordered his ships to go about and come alongside their opposite numbers in the French fleet.
 However, the poor signalling capability of the times caused confusion and delay in closing.
-The British van took a considerable pounding from their more heavily armed French adversaries, while the rear of the line, including Byng's flagship, failed to come within effective cannon range.
-During the battle Byng displayed considerable caution and an over-reliance on standard fighting procedures, and several of his ships were seriously damaged, while no ships were lost by the French.
-Following a Council of War, at which all the senior officers present concurred, it was agreed the fleet stood no chance of further damaging the French ships or of relieving the garrison.
-Byng therefore gave orders to return to Gibraltar.
+The British van suffered heavy damage from their more heavily armed French adversaries, while the rear of Byng's fleet, including his flagship, failed to come within effective cannon range.
+During the battle Byng displayed considerable caution and an over-reliance on standard fighting procedures, and several of his ships were badly damaged.
+He proceeded to hold a council of war, at which all the senior officers present agreed that the British fleet stood no chance of further damaging the French fleet or of relieving the garrison.
+Byng therefore gave orders for his fleet to return to Gibraltar.

 Aftermath

 The battle could hardly be considered anything other than a French victory in the light of Byng failing to press on to relieve the garrison or pursue the French fleet which inaction resulted in severe criticism.
 The Admiralty, perhaps concerned to divert attention from its own lack of preparation for the disastrous venture, charged him for breaching the Articles of War by failing to do all he could to fulfill his orders and support the garrison; he was court-martialled, found guilty and sentenced to death, and – despite pleas for clemency – executed on 14 March 1757 aboard in Portsmouth harbour.

-Byng's execution is referred to in Voltaire's novel Candide with the line Dans ce pays-ci, il est bon de tuer de temps en temps un amiral pour encourager les autres – "In this country, it is thought wise to kill an admiral from time to time to encourage the others."
+Byng's execution is referred to in Voltaire's novel Candide with the line Dans ce pays-ci, il est bon de tuer de temps en temps un amiral pour encourager les autres – "In this country, it is good from time to time to kill an admiral to encourage the others."
 Despite William Pitt's eagerness to regain the island, a British expedition was not sent to recapture it for the remainder of the war.
 It was eventually returned to Britain following the Treaty of Paris, in exchange for the French West Indies and Belle-Île.

 Attack and capture of Fort St. Philip on the island of Minorca, 29 June 1756, after the naval battle.